CtrlK

 Conciseness

-The skill is mostly efficient with good code examples, but includes some unnecessary sections like 'Prerequisites' (understanding traffic patterns, monitoring infrastructure) and the 'Overview' paragraph that restates the title.
+The skill is reasonably efficient but includes some unnecessary sections like 'Prerequisites' (understanding traffic patterns, monitoring infrastructure) and the 'Overview' paragraph that restates the title.
 The 'Output' section is also somewhat redundant as it just summarizes what was already shown.
+The code examples themselves are well-sized but the overall document could be tightened.

 2 / 3